P. L. Light Systems: Maximize Yields with Smart Lighting Strategies. Using Metrics For a More Efficient Grow

 195000/3200 = 60.94 grams per sq foot.

-As you can see, from that space you average about 61 grams.
-To make this even more accurate, you should be measuring the yield in grams per square foot per year to get an overall average and better understanding of areas where you can improve.
+As you can see, that space averages about 61 grams.
+To make this even more accurate, you should measure the yield in grams per square foot per year to get an overall average and better understanding of areas where you can improve.

-From this number you can now assess if you are reaching your goals, and if parameters should be adjusted.
-You should also be asking yourself if the ROI makes sense, based off these yields.
+From this number, you can now assess if you are reaching your goals and if the parameters should be adjusted.
+You should also ask yourself if the ROI makes sense based on these yields.
 Are there areas to improve, such as increasing CO2, temperature, light levels, plant spacing, etc.?

-Grams per Light is another way to calculate yield, however, it is not the most telling of ways to determine if your space is efficient, since this measurement only tells us the yield under a single light.
-However, we also need to take into account the wattage of the lamp and the spacing of the lights to truly see how efficient it is.
-Therefore, because it lacks specifics such as size of the space, and how many plants are “under” one light, it is not a recommended way of measuring yield or efficiency.
+Grams per Light is another way to calculate yield.
+However, it is not the most telling of ways to determine if your space is efficient since this measurement only tells us the yield under a single light.
+We also need to consider the wattage and the spacing of the lights to truly see efficiency.
+Therefore, because it lacks specifics such as the size of the space and how many plants are “under” one light, it is not a recommended way of measuring yield or efficiency.

 Production Efficiency

 While crop yield is an important way to measure metrics for profitability, the amount of product a grower can produce, measured against the resources used to produce it, is a more holistic approach to measuring overall efficiency.
-It’s important to maximize productivity per square foot the same way other types of industries do, without sacrificing efficiency.
-The size and set up of your facility can account for overall efficiencies.
-With the use of environmental control systems, that can automatically control environmental parameters to have your facility running at its most efficient, will help streamline growing.
-Poor production management and planning will also lead to inefficiencies.
+It’s important to maximize productivity per square foot the same way other types of industries do without sacrificing efficiency.
+The size and setup of your facility can account for overall efficiencies.
+Environmental control systems that can automatically control parameters will help streamline growth.
+Poor production management and planning will lead to inefficiencies.

-There are numerous other factors that have an impact on a crop’s yield, including facility design, genetics, CO2, temperature and nutrientsEnsuring these are all in balance is important, because it can limit the efficiency in your operation.
-For example, if temperaturelight and CO2 levels are not balanced, your plant will not grow optimally, and you will have wasted energy.
-Having an optimized environment will bring you the most success and will help you get the most out of your lighting a systemachieving the highest yields from your crop, without sacrificing plant health quality.
+Numerous other factors can impact a crop’s yield, including facility design, genetics, CO2, temperature, and nutrientsEnsuring these are all in balance is important to increase efficiency in your operation.
+For example, if temperaturelight, and CO2 levels are not balanced, your plant will not grow optimally and you will have wasted energy.
+An optimized environment will bring you the most success, help you get the most out of your lighting system, and achieve the highest yields from your crop without sacrificing plant health quality.